HuaijiGao/R_spatial_analysis_demographics/Chapter04/README.md

 In the context of random fields, the covariance function must be positive definite to ensure that the resulting covariance matrix is positive semidefinite, which is a necessary condition for the model to be valid and well-behaved.
 Many popular covariance functions, such as the Gaussian and Matérn functions, are positive definite and have desirable mathematical properties that make them suitable for modeling spatial or temporal dependence in data.

-### 4.3.5 Positive Definite Functions Definition and Properties
+### :earth_asia: 4.3.5 Positive Definite Functions Definition and Properties

 A function of two variables $B(·, ·)$ is positive definite if it satisfies the following condition: